 Our La Crosse DCCW should therefore be prepared to vote in a qualified person once every ten (10) years.

-2. To become a candidate for the office of Province Director, nominees must have served one (1) term as Diocesan President.
+2. To become a candidate for the office of Province Director, nominees must have served one (1) term as LDCCW President.

-3. The La Crosse Diocesan Council of Catholic Women shall be represented on the Milwaukee Province Board of Directors by the LDCCW and Present Elect.
+3. The La Crosse Diocesan Council of Catholic Women shall be represented on the Province of Milwaukee Province Board of Directors by the LDCCW President and President Elect.

-Adopted: April 5, 2014
+Adopted April 21, 2018